I was all set to barbecue some baby back ribs but suddenly realized that something was wrong with the Traeger. It wasn’t working.

 Motor failure is often a result of overheating or aging of the motor.
 If you haven’t replaced the auger motor since you purchased it, there are chances that the motor has malfunctioned.

+Traeger pellet grills may feature different types of shear pins depending on the model.
 The problem with shear pin displacement is usually faced by consumers with old Traeger grills.
-Maybe the design of the Quick release pin was faulty as it is prone to displacement.

 If everything is in place, the last and most important thing you should doubt is a faulty plug or socket.
 The Traeger won’t turn if it is not receiving current from the power supply.